JanHendrikVanHeusden/Kute/README.md

 6. **Performance**
-   * You want a String representation with performance comparable to IDE
+   * You want a String representation with performance comparable to IDE-generated `toString()` methods
    * You want the possibility to exclude individual properties or certain categories of properties
       * E.g., if your JPA entities contain lists of child entities, you want to keep the child entities out of the parent's String representation